 Diverging Palette

 When your numeric data has a central value like zero, it’s best to use a diverging palette.
-This palette is made by combining two sequential palettes, but there is a shared endpoint at the central value.
+This color palette for charts is made by combining two sequential palettes, but there is a shared endpoint at the central value.
 The colors on one side of the center are assigned to values that are smaller than the center, and the colors on the other side are assigned to values larger than the center.

 Blue to Red